-Respondent did not consider, or fully consider, the risk Petitioner faces as a part of its 2023 assessment, which it contends is visible due to the value differential between the HCLD and CEA approaches.
-However, Respondent confirms it has considered many factors in its assessment, 18 and also highlights certain adjustments19 within SCE's 2023 valuation that reflect increased wildfire risk, including the allowance of a 0.85 percent wildfire risk premium added to the capitalization rate.20 Further, the Appeals Attorney notes that Petitioner maintains the burden of showing that Respondent's underlying assessment is incorrect or illegal.
+While these general risks and factors are relevant to the context of this appeal, the Appeals Attorney notes no general concern raised proves ipso facto that Respondent erred in the calculation of SCE's 2024 Board-adopted unitary value.
+Petitioner is merely providing a general assertion that Respondent did not consider, or fully consider, the risk Petitioner faces as a part of its 2024 assessment, which it contends is visible due to the value differential between the HCLD and CEA approaches.
+However, Respondent confirms it has considered many factors in its assessment, 21 and also highlights certain adjustments22 within SCE's 2024 valuation that reflect increased wildfire risk, including the allowance of a 0.85 percent wildfire risk premium added to the capitalization rate.23 Further, the Appeals Attorney notes that Petitioner maintains the burden of showing that Respondent's underlying assessment is incorrect or illegal.
 (ITT World Communications v.
 Santa Clara (1980) 101 Cal.
-App.3d 246; see also Cal.
+App.
+3d 246; see also Cal.
 Code Regs., tit.
 18, § 5541, subd. (a).)
 This requires specificity and verifiable evidence or error.
-Accordingly, to the extent that Petitioner is using these general risks and factors to assert specific errors exist within Respondent's calculations supporting the assessment at issue, Petitioner maintains the burden of providing evidence and proving the existence of such alleged specific errors within Respondent's calculation of the 2023 Board-adopted unitary value in the following five specific issues raised.
+Accordingly, to the extent that Petitioner is using these general risks and factors to assert specific errors exist within Respondent's calculations supporting the assessment at issue, Petitioner maintains the burden of providing evidence and proving the existence of such alleged specific errors within Respondent's calculation of the 2024 Board-adopted unitary value in the following five specific issues raised.